DW is a veteran, a father, a husband, and a teacher. He's published 9 YA/NA novels thus far. The story you're reading might be next.

-Mort, with an assault rifle in his hands like the one Susan carried, was taking down Esteban’s henchman with a scientific precision that would have astounded Susan had she not been busy picking her own shots.
-She’d already expended her first magazine, but thanks to the number of dead thugs Mort was making out of live ones, Susan had no trouble finding reloads.
+Mort, with an assault rifle in his hands like the one Susan carried, took down Esteban’s henchman with a scientific precision that would have astounded Susan had she not been busy picking her own shots.
+She’d already expended her first magazine, but thanks to the number of dead thugs Mort was making out of living ones, Susan had no trouble finding reloads.

 Her adrenaline was running so high Susan was oblivious to the wounds she’d suffered while following Mort on his march into the heart of Esteban’s lair.
 Most were minor, a graze on the arm, a through and through near the hip, a bullet lodged in the muscle of her thigh that missed any major blood vessels.
 Somehow, Susan ignored them all and kept up with Mort.

 It was the last shot fired at her that Susan wouldn’t be able to ignore.
 One of Esteban’s henchmen got off one last shot before the last few rounds in Susan’s final magazine slammed into him and ended his life.
 Susan felt like she’d been kicked in the chest, and her left arm quit doing what she wanted it to do.
 The arm just hung limply at her side.
 Suddenly very tired, Susan leaned against the wall and slid to the floor.

 Mort ignored Susan as he stood examining an expansive pair of solid oak doors - the final barrier guarding Esteban.
 No more of Esteban’s henchmen challenged them.
 Mort took a deep breath and turned to look at Susan.

 It wasn’t until Susan saw the way Mort’s brow furrowed when he looked at her that the girl realized how badly she must have been hit.

 “You really want the job, don’t you?”
 Mort said, more with admiration than with concern.

 Susan blinked against the pain that was finally making itself felt.
 “What job?”